 Equity in the arts is an important missing ingredient in the larger social effort to increase equity.
 The good news is local arts and cultural institutions have the power to help drive equity and inclusion within and across communities by incubating diverse talent; illuminating unseen social issues; and improving civic vibrancy, health, and educational outcomes.

-Read the full article about philanthropy is advancing equity in the arts by Kerry McCarthy and Maurine Knighton at Stanford Social Innovation Review.
+Read the full article about advancing equity in the arts by Kerry McCarthy and Maurine Knighton at Stanford Social Innovation Review.